stcarrez/swagger-ada/README.md

 make HTTP requests and support the [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification). specific operations or types.

+## Version 0.6.0   - Under development
+  - Rename Swagger package into OpenAPI and provide a Swagger package for compatibility
+  - Update the openapi generator to version 6.0.0
+  - Add support for text/plain response

 ## Version 0.5.1   - Feb 2022
   - Fix #6: Issues in README.md
   - Fix #8: Missing swagger-servers-config.ads when compiling with alire